oxylabs/chatgpt-web-scraping/README.md

 ## 3. Prepare the ChatGPT prompt

 The prompt should be well-explained, specifying the code’s programming language, tools and libraries to be used, element selectors, output, and any special instructions the code must comply with.
-Here is a sample prompt that you can use to create a web scraper using Python and & BeautifulSoup:
+Here's a sample prompt that you can use to create a web scraper using Python and & BeautifulSoup:

 ```markdown
 Write a web scraper using Python and BeautifulSoup.